sparkflows/sparkflows-docs/docs/operations/installing-mysql.rst

  mysql -u root

-* Use the following commands to reset root’s password
+* Use the following commands to reset root’s password.

 Use the following commands to reset root’s password.
 Replace password with a strong password::